Roles & Session variables

 Since this information is available in the same database, it can be easily leveraged via Relationships in permissions (see this reference for another example of the same kind).

-When this user information is not available in the database that Hasura is configured to use, session variables are the only avenue to pass this information to a permission rule.
-In our example, the mapping of users (members) to organizations may not have been available in the same database.
+When this user information is not available in the database that Hasura is configured to use, session variables on the request are the only way to pass this information to a permission rule.
+In our example, let's assume the mapping of users (members) to organizations may not have been available in the same database.

 role changes to this: